YusukeJustinNakajima/MCP-Watchdog/README.md

 ## 🔧 Proxy Configuration

+MCP-Watchdog uses a topic-based anomaly detection approach.
+The detector learns normal topic patterns from legitimate usage and flags requests containing predominantly new/unknown topics as anomalies.
+It uses a simple bag-of-words approach with configurable sensitivity, requiring minimal training data (10-20 sessions) to establish baselines.

 ### Understanding the Proxy Setup

 MCP-Watchdog works by intercepting communication between Claude Desktop and MCP servers.
 It does this by inserting a transparent proxy (`mcp_proxy.py`) that: